-During 2023, internal audit work has been carried out using a hybrid approach, whereby initial review work was completed face to face and any follow up work carried out remotely, using Zoom and secure transfer of documents via cloud services, which proved very successful.
+During 2024, internal audit work has been carried out using a hybrid approach, whereby initial review work was completed face to face and any follow up work carried out remotely, using Zoom and secure transfer of documents via cloud services, which proved very successful.

 Each department, where recommendations to changes in their procedure had previously been made, were revisited as and when those recommendations became due.
-Of the Internal Audit recommendations made in previous years, there were two recommendations made which were unable to be actioned at the end of 2023.
+Of the Internal Audit recommendations made in previous years, there were two recommendations made which were unable to be actioned at the end of 2024.
 The ARCC continue to review these on a regular basis to ensure that appropriate action is taken.
-The ARCC are satisfied that there were no material risks to internal controls as a result of the recommendations still outstanding at the end of 2023.
+The ARCC are satisfied that there were no material risks to internal controls as a result of the recommendations still outstanding at the end of 2024.

 At the end of each year, the Society's Internal Audit Function provides an annual internal audit opinion based upon work undertaken during the previous 12 month period.
-For the 12 months ended 31 December 2023, the Head of Internal Audit concluded that 'there are weaknesses in the framework of governance, risk management and controls such that it could become inadequate and ineffective if not addressed'.
-Of the 23 observations raised from the three regulatory audits conducted, two were categorised as high priority, 17 medium, and the remaining four as low priority.
-Two advisory audits were also carried out during 2022 and a further 16 actions were raised, however as these audits are not classed as regulatory audits, no opinion is given and there is no requirement for RSM to categorise the actions.
+For the 12 months ended 31 December 2024, RSM concluded that there are opportunities for improvements in the framework of governance, risk management and controls such that it could become inadequate and ineffective if not addressed.
+Of the 14 observations raised from the three regulatory audits conducted, three were categorised as high priority, six medium, and the remaining five as low priority.
+Two advisory audits and one follow up audit were also carried out during 2024 and a further six actions were raised, however, as these audits are not classed as regulatory audits, no opinion is given and there is no requirement for RSM to categorise the actions.

-When appointing its new internal auditor, one of the key considerations of the ARCC was to ensure that there was sufficient focus on adding value through an efficient, flexible and robust internal audit process.
-RSM acknowledged that the volume of their internal audit plan was much greater in comparison to what the Society had previously received, however, felt it was consistent within the industry in order to provide a thorough opinion over key risk areas or areas where operational change was occurring.
-The ARCC recognised that the new approach was a step change, however, takes assurance from the fact that the internal audit work undertaken during 2022 and 2023 has been thorough, tailored to the Society's needs and focused on key risks within the organisation.
+In 2022, the Society's Internal Auditor was appointed on a three year rolling basis and the key consideration of the ARCC was to ensure that there was sufficient focus on adding value through an efficient, flexible and robust internal audit process.
+RSM continues to acknowledge that the volume of their internal audit plan was much greater in comparison to what the Society had previously received, and given the breath of regulatory development feels it is consistent within the industry in order to provide a thorough opinion over key risk areas or areas where operational change was occurring.
+The ARCC recognised that the new approach was a step change, however, has taken assurance from the fact that the internal audit work undertaken during the last three years has been thorough, tailored to the Society's needs and focused on key risks within the organisation.